Kayak Tour Details

 BC Ferries connects to the mainland from several directions.
 From Vancouver to Victoria and Nanaimo and from Prince Rupert to Port Hardy via the spectacular Inside Passage.
 Plan your trip on BC Ferries: www.bcferries.com

-Please arrive at the kayak shack in Alder Bay at least 15 minutes prior to your tour’s start time to get outfitted for paddling jackets, personal flotation devices, and to sign the tour waiver form.
-The tour times allow our morning guests to join an afternoon whale watching tour and for the morning whale watching tour guests to join our afternoon kayak tour.
+Please arrive at the main office in Alder Bay at least 15 minutes prior to your tour’s start time to get outfitted for personal flotation devices, and to sign the tour waiver form.
 Spend an extra day and join Sea Wolf Adventures for a day of grizzly bear viewing.

 If spending the day in Alder Bay be sure to check out Roxy’s Diner for a bite of lunch between activities.